Frequently Asked Questions About Iowa’s Workers’ Compensation Laws

 What types of settlements are there?

-- Closes any rights to medical care or future payments.
+• Closed file settlements: This type of settlement closes any rights to medical care or future payments.
 A lump sum is paid to resolve the case in a full and final settlement.
+Social Security and Medicare issues can complicate these settlements.

-- A settlement agreement is reached, but an outside event, such as approval of an amount of money set aside to protect Medicare interests, must be completed before the case is resolved.
+• Contingent settlements: A settlement agreement is reached, but an outside event, such as approval of an amount of money set aside to protect Medicare interests, must be completed before the case is resolved.

-Settlements not approved by the Commissioner do not count, and contracts to avoid workers’ compensation liability are unenforceable.
+Settlements not approved by the commissioner do not count, and contracts to avoid workers’ compensation liability are unenforceable.

 What if my case doesn’t settle?

-Appeal to Commissioner is de novo, meaning the Commissioner views the case anew and is free to change the Deputy Commissioner’s decision.
+Hearings with the Deputy Commissioner are generally held within a year of the petition date.
+An appeal to the commissioner is de novo, meaning the commissioner views the case anew and is free to change the Deputy Commissioner’s decision.

-Cases can be further appealed to District Court, Iowa Court of Appeals, and Supreme Court.
+Cases can be further appealed to District Court, Iowa Court of Appeals and Supreme Court.

 Book A Free Consultation With A Workers’ Comp Lawyer